vgwb/Antura_arabic/docs/Modules/ApplicationFlow.md

 ## Core and Minigame code

-The code of EA4S is separated in two main sections.
+The code of Antura is separated in two main sections.

 - **core** code is related to the main application.
   This code should not be touched by mini-games developers.